rismm/tp/docs/DeveloperGuide.md

 - `Inventory`: For updating the item in the inventory
 - `Ui`: To notify the user about the successful execution of `UpdateCommand`

-The following sequence diagram shows the execution of a UpdateCommand
+The following sequence diagram shows the execution of a UpdateCommand<br>
 ![UpdateCommandSequence](uml-diagrams/UpdateCommandSequence.png)

 1. The `SuperTracker` class calls the `execute` method of `UpdateCommand`